rickshahid/SkyMedia/README.md

 ![](http://skystorage.azureedge.net/Snip02.ApplicationArchitecture.png)

-To deploy this sample solution to your Azure subscription, click the "Deploy to Azure" button below:
+To deploy this sample media application to your Azure subscription, click the "Deploy to Azure" button below:

 <table>
   <tr>